cfgauss/r-novice-gapminder/_extras/guide.md

 **CHALLENGES** - allot 10 minutes

-## COFFEE BREAK - 15 min
+## Coffee Break: 2:15–2:30

-## Subsetting Data - 45 minutes
+## Subsetting Data: 2:30–3:15

-*** HERE ***

-R's power comes from it's vectorization. many powerful subset operators that will allow you to easily perform complex operations on any kind of dataset without the resource depletion of loops.
+R's power comes from its vectorization: many powerful subset operators that will allow you to easily perform complex operations on any kind of dataset without the resource depletion of loops.

 Let's start with a data structure we've seen before, the workhorse of R: atomic vectors.

 ~~~
 x <- c(5.4, 6.2, 7.1, 4.8, 7.5)